DrCpp/drmock-generator/README.md

 module.

-Due to the irreducible complexity of the output of `drmock-generator`, any significant changes *should* be tested against the latest version of test suite of the C++ framework, as well.
+Due to the irreducible complexity of the output of `drmock-generator`, any significant changes *should* be tested against the latest version of the C++ framework, as well.

 ## Contributing